realthunder/asm3-wiki/Core-Changes.md

     Note that without this `force` recomputation functionality, many object will report error when finish editing if its owner document is marked as `SkipRecompute`, because some editing logic expects the recomputation to work, and will check the recomputation result for verification.

-    The force recompute is not initated from `App` namespace directly, but from `Gui` namespace through a new `signalSkipRecompute`. `Gui::Document` will catch this signal in `Gui::Document::slotSkipRecompute()`, and check if the recomputation request meets the following criteria,

-    * The given list of recomputing objects must not be greater than one; and
-    * The document is the active document; and
-    * If we are the editing document, then force recompute the editing object; or
-    * If no object is given, then force recompute the active object of this document.

-    The above slightly convoluted logic is designed such that existing object editing code can now work when `SkipRecompute` is active, without any modification.
+This option is exposed through tree view context menu action `Allow partial recompute`

   * Add support for some form of dependency inversion using a two-pass iteration.
 An example of dependency inversion is `Sketcher::SketchExport` object, which is a child object of some `Sketcher::SketchObject`.
 However